elimbaum/eecs-senior-project/notes.md

 Probably *don’t* want communication to be function calls, because slow, but maybe macros?
 No need for macros – it’ll all be precompiled!

+Lang Hames wrote back and suggested adding a line to LLI to load libraries. doesn’t work.

 ### kaleidoscope

 does it make sense to use custom JIT, versus hacking on LLI?
 I like kld.
 LLI isn’t working on C++.